planety/Prologue/docs/faq.md

 ## Benchmarking and debug

-If you want to benchmark `prologue` or release you programs, make sure set `settings.debug` = false.
+If you want to benchmark `prologue` or release your programs, make sure to set `settings.debug` = false.

 ```nim
 let